In the age of data privacy, marketers must think of consent and value first

 Through the delivery of this, businesses have been able to better engage their target audience and as a result, significantly boost sales.

 In fact, a Forrester study found that 44 percent of B2C marketers are using big data and analytics to improve responsiveness, and 36 percent are actively using analytics to gain greater insights to plan more relationship-driven marketing strategies.

-But the recently implemented General Data Protection Regulation (GDPR) has created the “Era of Consent”, where businesses are now required to protect the personal data and privacy of EU citizens.
+But regulations such as the General Data Protection Regulation (GDPR) have created the “Era of Consent”, where businesses are now required to protect the personal data and privacy of customers.

 For marketers, this means that connecting with customers is made a lot more difficult.
 The new regulation requires them to first gather consent before being able to use their data to build a “marketing relationship”.

 The answer to retaining customers is customized content

 The challenge for many marketers now is to figure out how best to convince customers to willingly share their information.

 It seems that the best answer to this is to be as transparent as possible about how their data is being used and maintained.

 As a modern marketer, you should be delivering personalized content or service recommendations to your customers in order to ensure they are reaping the benefits of the new regulation.

 Actively offer customers the chance to update their marketing preferences, being sure to highlight the benefits they will gain by sharing their information. with personalized offers being delivered to them, they are much more likely to stay engaged with the brand.